Abhiroop25902/Video-AI-Upscaling/README.md

 Enjoy, and have a Wonderful Day 😁

+## Additional Info
-Additional Info: As of now, the precompiled source of opencv-gpu has been deleted from my drive, follow [this](https://towardsdatascience.com/how-to-use-opencv-with-gpu-on-colab-25594379945f) to make your own precompiled opencv-gpu
+As of Feb 2022, the precompiled source of opencv-gpu has been deleted from my drive, follow [this](https://towardsdatascience.com/how-to-use-opencv-with-gpu-on-colab-25594379945f) to make your own precompiled opencv-gpu